techidaily/site-facebook/source/_posts/chatting-with-flair-the-power-of-textual-variation.md

 4. Insert another line break.
 5. Type three more backticks and send your text.

  This will send your text with code formatting.
-This is just one of the many[things you can do with Facebook Messenger](https://www.makeuseof.com/things-you-can-do-facebook-messenger-features/) .
+This is just one of the many [things you can do with Facebook Messenger](https://www.makeuseof.com/things-you-can-do-facebook-messenger-features/) .

 ## Customize Your Facebook Messages With Text Formatting